 5 A.M.

-No words.
-No drums until the end.
-Just guitar and the feeling of being awake when everyone else is asleep.
+There are no words in “5 A.M.”
+There are no drums until the end.
+There is a guitar, and the title, and the feeling of being awake when everyone else is asleep.

-“5 A.M.” is the opening track on Rattle That Lock, and it does exactly what opening tracks should do: it tells you what kind of record you’re about to hear.
-This isn’t Pink Floyd.
-This isn’t nostalgia.
-This is Gilmour alone with his guitar, playing the melody he hears in his head at the hour when the world is quietest.
+It’s the opening track on Rattle That Lock, and an opening track has a job to do: tell you what kind of record you’re about to hear.
+This one tells you straight.
+Not Pink Floyd.
+Not nostalgia.
+Just Gilmour alone with his guitar, playing the melody he hears in his head at the hour when the world is quietest.

-There’s a specific quality to 5 A.M.
-If you’ve ever been awake at that hour—really awake, not just passing through on your way to somewhere else—you know what I mean.
-It’s the hour before the birds start.
+The title is the whole frame.
+If you’ve ever been awake at 5 a.m.—really awake, not passing through on your way to somewhere else—you know the specific quality of it.
+It’s the hour before the birds.
 Before the traffic.
 Before the obligations reassert themselves.
 Just you and whatever you were thinking about before dawn arrived to interrupt.
+He named the song after that hour and then handed it to a guitar to describe, because words would have said too much.

-Gilmour’s guitar has always been his primary voice.
-He’s not a technical showman like so many of his peers—no thirty-second shredding, no scales for their own sake.
-His playing is all about tone and space, about choosing exactly the right note and letting it ring until it becomes something more than itself.
+Gilmour’s guitar has always been his voice.
+He doesn’t shred.
+No thirty-second runs, no scales for their own sake.
+His playing is about tone and space, about choosing the right note and letting it ring until it becomes more than itself.
+That’s a harder thing to do than speed.
+Speed fills the silence.
+He leaves it open and trusts one note to hold.

-“5 A.M.” builds slowly, adding layers without ever becoming busy.
+“5 A.M.” builds slowly and never gets busy.
 A second guitar appears, then another.
-By the end, there’s something that might be drums or might just be a heartbeat.
-The whole piece feels less like a composition and more like a documentation—like Gilmour woke up, picked up his guitar, and recorded whatever came out.
+By the end there’s something that might be drums or might be a heartbeat.
+The piece feels less like a composition than a documentation—like he woke up, picked up the guitar, and recorded whatever came out.

 Three minutes.
 No lyrics.
 More feeling than most songs with words could manage.